 OBJECTIVE GOALS Sustain Existing 1.
-Bring 100% of facilities into a state of good repair within 10 years through Facilities renovation or Replacement.
+Bring 100% of facilities into a state of good repair within 10 years through Facilities renovation or replacement.
 2. Ensure 100% of neighborhoods have non-motorized connectivity to facilities within 10 years by connecting sidewalk and trail gaps between parks.

 Projects will be expedited as funding becomes available.
-Funding for the projects listed here will come from the General Fund, the Iva Bond (IB) Fund, Grants, private donations, and, potentially, a dedicated Park Millage.
+Funding for the projects listed here will come from the General Fund, Act 51, DDA funds, the Iva Bond (IB) Fund, Grants, private donations, and, potentially, a dedicated Park Millage.
 Projects in later years of the CIP may be moved up and completed sooner if additional funds become available.

-All project have been renamed, numbers and defined based on the Parks, Recreation, and Non-Motorized Plan.
+All projects have been renamed, numbers and descriptions are based on the 2020 Parks, Recreation, and Non-Motorized Plan.